You can make your home smell great with these 4 simple tips.

 Finding good smelling safe products

 After years of cleaning with unhealthy products, I made the switch to safer cleaning products – and my home was left either smelling like a bottle of vinegar.
-When I couldn’t take the vinegar scent anymore, I made the switch to Norwex and loved it.
-But there was absolutely no scent after I cleaned.
+When my husband couldn’t take the vinegar scent anymore, I knew something had to change.
+I discovered Norwex and loved it, but there was absolutely no scent after I cleaned.

 While smelling like nothing was nice – and safe, for sure – I still missed pleasant smells.
 After all, if you think about nature, God has blessed us with plenty of great smells like flowers and ocean breezes and fresh grass.